tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

         result.push(arr[0]);
     }

-    // recursive case: call the function with the result array concatenated with the rest of the input array result = result.concat(collectOdd(arr.slice(1)));
+    // recursive case: call the function with the rest of the input array and the accumulated result return collectOdd(arr.slice(1), result);
-    return result;
 }
 ```